 So, why don’t all communities offer municipal broadband?

-For one, 26 states have bans or restrictions against municipal broadband after lobbying by the cable industry.
-Additionally, it’s expensive to invest in and operate a high-speed internet network, especially if one doesn’t exist yet.
+For one, 17 states have bans or restrictions against municipal broadband after lobbying by the cable internet industry.
+Additionally, it’s expensive to invest in and operate a high-speed internet network, especially if one doesn’t yet exist.

-However, municipalities are starting to push back on bans and find new ways to invest in improved infrastructure.
-Earlier this year, Arkansas legislators unanimously overturned a previous legislative ban and will now allow local governments to build their own municipal broadband infrastructure.
+However, municipalities have started pushing on bans and are finding new ways to invest in improved infrastructure.
+In 2021, for instance, Arkansas legislators unanimously overturned a previous legislative ban that now allows local governments to build their own municipal broadband infrastructure.

-Late in 2018, Charlemont, Mass., rejected an offer from Comcast to set up a broadband network for $450,000 and instead will build their own $1.4 million town-owned fiber network (previously approved by town voters in 2015).
+Late in 2018, the city of Charlemont, MA rejected an offer from Comcast to set up a broadband network for $450,000 and instead will build their own $1.4 million town-owned fiber network (previously approved by town voters in 2015).
 Why?
 They wanted to own their own infrastructure — even if that means a higher up-front cost — because it would save residents money over the long-term.

 Cities that currently offer discounted or cheap internet